hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Do this exercise step by step:

-    - generate some nonlinear data, based on a simple quadratic equation with n=200
+    - generate some nonlinear data, based on a simple quadratic equation with n=300

+    - Fit a Polynomial Regression model to the data

+    - Apply a 200-degree polynomial model to the preceding training data, and compares the result with a pure linear model and a quadratic model (2nd-degree polynomial)

     -